jsirianni/ZFS-Auto-Deploy/README.md

       - It is important to note that the email specified in zed.rc can be a real email address, as it is the recipient.

   - Striped VDEVs (RAID0, RAID10) will be supported in a later release.
+  - LZ4 compression is used by default.
+Other compression options will be available in a later release.